KYVENetwork/docs/advanced/data_stored.md

 After at least > 50% of all nodes (excluding the uploader) have voted _quorum_ has been reached.
 If that is the case the uploader of the next round submits his bundle he prepared in the meantime and finalizes the round.

-The bundle proposal was accepted and finalized if more than 50% of the validators voted validly.
+The bundle proposal was accepted and finalized if more than 50% of the validators voted with valid.
 The chain will save the bundle id and make it available for the users.
 As a reward, the uploader of this bundle will receive a bundle reward.

 The reward is calculated in the following: